 Several websites offer pre-typed and formatted legal separation forms.
 Many times, you can download and print these forms directly from the website.
 Sites offering free legal forms include:

-- Free Legal Forms Online: this site offers a completely free legal separation form in Word format.
+- Legal Templates, LLC: this site offers a completely free legal separation form in Word format.
 With the click of a button, the form automatically downloads to your computer.
 You can then print and complete it to submit to the court.

 - Find Forms: this website offers both free and priced legal separation forms.
 Currently, it's free legal separation forms are only available for specific states.
 If you live in one of these states, you can select the form you want, print it, and complete it before submitting it to the court.